luk-gg/util-routing/README.md

   },
 };
 ```
 You can delete SvelteKit's `src/routes` folder now.
+Every javascript file directly in `src/lib` will act as a route.

 ### Adding game data
 Game data is typically placed in `game/client` or `game/server` to allow import aliases with `$client/{path}` and `$server/{path}` (see [example](https://github.com/luk-gg/bpsr-api/blob/main/src/lib/items.js#L2)).